 Suicide refers to a death caused by someone injuring themselves with the intent to die.
-And it’s occurring at an alarming rate in the U.S. Among Americans aged 10 to 24 and aged 25 to 44, suicide is the second leading cause of death.
-Now with social distancing, quarantine and isolation, there’s even more concern.
+And it’s occurring at an alarming rate in the U.S. Among Americans aged 10 to 34, suicide is the second leading cause of death.
+It’s the fourth leading cause of death among those aged 35-44 and the fifth cause of death among those aged 45-55.
+Now with the pandemic continuing, there’s even more concern.

 What triggers thoughts of suicide?

 Dr. Caceda: Sadly many of us, in fact, six million Americans, have had thoughts of taking our lives.
 Half of those made a plan and 1.4 million took some action toward ending their lives.
 Because of the stigma associated with suicide, the numbers could be higher than reported.

 Some contributing factors include:

 • Loss of a loved one (particularly in last two years)